aleen42/PersonalWiki/post/what_happens_when/what_happens_when.md

   HSTS list.
 The first HTTP request to the website by a user will receive a response requesting that the user only send HTTPS requests.
-However, this single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+However, this single HTTP request could potentially leave the user vulnerable to a [downgrade attack](http://en.wikipedia.org/wiki/SSL_stripping), which is why the HSTS list is included in modern web browsers.)

 ### DNS lookup